brickpool/logo/doc/PG-Protocol.md

 Data Code | 16bit Address Offset | Data Byte
 >Figure _Write Byte_ Query Message

-The _Address_ field is an offset of the memory specified by the LOGO device.
+The _Address_ field is an offset of the memory specified by the _LOGO!_ device.
 The _Data_ field is a numeric expression that write a byte value into the memory.

 Here is an example of a request to write `00` to the memory address `1f 02`: